BlitterStudio/MB_SubSonic/README.md

 You will find the configuration section in MusicBee's "Preferences" window -> Plugins.
 The necessary information you need to provide is "Hostname", "Port", "Username" and "Password".
 You can optionally specify a "Path" as well, if your Subsonic server needs one.
 Otherwise the default "/" will be used.

-Note: this readme will be updated and completed as the project evolves :)

-Based on the original work by Steven Mayall.
-The code was converted from VB.NET to C# with the aim to to futher develop, the plugin, since Steven did not wish to continue working on it.

-Once a stable and tested version is ready, it will be available in the Releases section.
-From that point onwards, any bugs or improvement suggestions can be reported in the Issues section.